What's New in CME?

 New to CME

-- Schedule a training session with TMA CME staff.
-Staff can train on-site at your organization or ours.
+- Schedule a Fundamentals of CME session with TMA CME staff.
+Staff can teach on-site at your organization or ours.
 Email Casey Harrison for more information.

-- Join TACME, a nonprofit Texas corporation created to promote quality CME in the state of Texas.
+- Join TACME, a nonprofit Texas corporation created to promote quality CME in Texas.
 TACME provides opportunities for professional growth and development to all individual professionals and representatives of institutions and commercial companies involved with planning, implementing, and/or supporting CME in Texas.

 - Attend the 2017 Texas CME Conference.
-Details will be distributed in September to accredited providers.
 The conference includes newcomer sessions on accreditation requirements, policies, processes and documentation of activities, and a mentor/mentee program.

 Top of page